 - Given 40 units of replacement housing on-site for current residents (Phase 1 ensures current residents are not displaced during redevelopment) - Explore (Phase 2) Metro bond funding provides for up to 160 new units.
-If we build less, funds would be returned to Metro for other affordable housing bond projects in Portland. - Explore How much of the site should be land-banked for future housing development (rental and/or home ownership)?
+If we build less, funds would be returned to Metro for other affordable housing bond projects in Portland. - Explore How much of the site should be land-banked for future housing development (rental and/or home ownership)? - Given One acre of the 5+ acre site will be land banked for future affordable housing development (estimated 20 years from now).

 - Portland's new zoning code projects significant growth in the number of households in the next 15-20 years, and the new code supports many more than the 200 units proposed on this site.
 By land banking an acre of the site for future housing development, the site will meet the on-going need for affordable housing in a rapidly gentrifying neighborhood without being overbuilt in the short term, and there's an opportunity to increase housing in the distant future, should it be appropriate. - The design team has been charged with making a safe and livable site that suits a varied resident population, and a compact distribution of buildings is a strong passive strategy to meet both of these goals.
 It also provides more usable and significant outdoor spaces, which can be programmed as play areas, gardens, or parking.
-There will be more conversation about the elements of good site design-and the details of it-at future CAC meetings. - The decision about how many total units-200 or fewer-must be resolved quickly in order for the design team to move forward. - Recognize that home ownership is an equity issue related to wealth creation.
-Home Forward has the opportunity to work with Habitat/land trust for their development of a portion of the site.
+There will be more conversation about the elements of good site design-and the details of it-at future CAC meetings. - The decision about how many total units-200 or fewer-must be resolved quickly in order for the design team to move forward. - Land Banked Area Recognize that home ownership is an equity issue related to wealth creation.
+Home Forward has the opportunity to work with Habitat/land trust, or other non profit, for their development of a portion of the site.